Master of Science in Accounting

 2. Pay the application fee.

-1. Official transcript(s) from all previous college work (except SHSU graduates).
+3. Submit official transcript(s) from all previous college work (except SHSU graduates) directly to the Office of Graduate Admissions.

 Graduate Application Deadlines